scrapy/scrapy/docs/topics/loaders.rst

         l.add_value('last_updated', 'today') # you can also use literal values return l.load_item()

-By quickly looking at that code we can see the ``name`` field is being extracted from two different XPath locations in the page:
+By quickly looking at that code, we can see the ``name`` field is being extracted from two different XPath locations in the page:

 1. ``//div[@class="product_name"]``